react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 }
 ```

 Firstly, we get a current theme using `useTheme` hook from Paper.
-This means, we can check `dark` property on it and pass correct value to `Switch`.
+This means we can check `dark` property on it and pass the correct value to `Switch`.
-</br>Secondly, we pass a `toggleTheme` func to `TouchableRipple` to toggle theme whenever user press a Switch.
+</br>Secondly, we pass a `toggleTheme` function to `TouchableRipple` to toggle theme whenever user presses a Switch.

 You should be able to toggle a switch now and both `Provider` from Paper and `NativeNavigationContainer` from React Navigation will automatically apply correct colors to the components.